-Likewise in Achankovil, PC1 that influence the distribution of Porcellio scaber during the pre monsoon period were temperature, OC, silt, clay, potassium and magnesium.
+Likewise in Achankovil, PC1 that influenced the distribution of Porcellio scaber during the pre monsoon period were temperature, OC, silt, clay, potassium and magnesium.
 Only two components (temperature and silt) had positive values in PC1, PC2 and PC3.
-During the monsoon season, the primary parameters under PC1 that influence the distribution of Porcellio scaber were temperature, pH, moisture, OC, EA, gravel, sand, silt, clay, nitrogen, potassium, phosphorus and magnesium.
+During the monsoon season, the primary parameters under PC1 that influenced the distribution of Porcellio scaber were temperature, pH, moisture, OC, EA, gravel, sand, silt, clay, nitrogen, potassium, phosphorus and magnesium.
 Only four components (temperature, OC, silt, clay,) had positive values in PC1, PC2 and PC3.
-During the post monsoon season, the primary parameters under PC1 that influence the distribution of Porcellio scaber were temperature, moisture OC, EA, sand, silt, clay, nitrogen, potassium, phosphorus and magnesium.
+During the post monsoon season, the primary parameters under PC1 that influenced the distribution of Porcellio scaber were temperature, moisture OC, EA, sand, silt, clay, nitrogen, potassium, phosphorus and magnesium.
 Only six components (temperature, moisture, silt, K, Ca, Mg silt) had positive values in PC1, PC2 and PC3.
 PC1 analysis of fifteen soil factors for isopod abundance during the pre monsoon, monsoon and post monsoon season revealed five positive and ten negative components in all seasons (Table 7).

 Table 7.
 Principal component and eigen value obtained for various soil factors during various seasons at Achankovil